100 Fun Fall Break Activities for Kids & Families in Indiana (2025)

 Pumpkin Dip

-Kids love this simple recipe using pumpkin, cool whip, cinnamon, sugar, and cream cheese.
+Kids love this simple recipe using pumpkin, Cool Whip, cinnamon, sugar, and cream cheese.
 Mix it all together and serve with graham crackers, apples, or snacks of your choice.

 Pumpkins

-Carve pumpkins or break out paints and let your kids paint.
+Carve pumpkins or break out the paints and let your kids paint.
 However you choose to decorate your pumpkins, the kids are sure to have fun.
 If you choose to carve, you can save the seeds and roast them.

 Pumpkin STEM